- Country or region

 The cornerstone of EU-Swiss trade relations is the Free Trade Agreement of 1972.

 As a consequence of the rejection by Switzerland of membership of the European Economic Area (EEA) in 1992, Switzerland and the EU agreed on a package of seven sectoral agreements signed in 1999 (known in Switzerland as 'Bilaterals I').
-These include: free movement of persons, technical barriers to trade, public procurement, trade in agricultural products, air and land transport, and research.
+Some of these are relevant from a trade perspective:

 A further set of sectoral agreements was signed in 2004 (known as 'Bilaterals II'), covering, inter alia, Switzerland's participation in the Schengen area and Dublin asylum system, and agreements on taxation of savings, processed agricultural products, statistics, combating fraud, participation in the EU Media Programme and the European Environment Agency.